MarkBind/markbind/docs/userGuide/syntax/lists.md

   </variable>
 </include>

-The customised icon is appears for Item 2 but not for Item 1.1.
+The customised icon appears for Item 2 but not for Item 1.1.

 Hence, if you customize any item on a certain level, you must also **customize the first item on that level**.
 If not, the list will revert to its uncustomized form.
 </box>